General Terms and Conditions

 If you officially leave the University without requesting a refund of your unused Tiger Bucks, Dining Services will maintain your unused Tiger Bucks balance for three years.
 There is no expiration date, however, unused balances are remitted to New York State after three years in accordance with Article 13 of the NYS Abandoned Property Law.

-If you cancel a meal plan and remain at the University, a penalty will be imposed based on the refund schedule above, in addition to a $100 change fee.
+If you cancel a meal plan and remain at the University, a charge will be imposed based on the refund schedule above.